CodersCrew/coders-card/docs/setup-guide.md

 ### Resume
 ![Resume](./images/resume.png)

-### Contact

-Contact collection has only fields for metadata, it is not visible to the user on the website.

-### Metadata
+### Site metadata

-This is a special collection.
-While filling in your information, you could have noticed that it is possible to specify metadata per page, but these fields were optional.
-If you didn't specify metada per page, here is a obligatory portion of metadata that has to be specified, and will be applied to every page as a fallback.
+This is a special collection where you should provide an obligatory portion of metadata for your portfolio.

-After you fill in all your information, and publish your changes every time, you should see that your website has been updated, and you have your own, custom, portfolio website! 🎉
+After you fill in all your information and publish your changes every time, you should see that your website has been updated, and you have your custom portfolio website! 🎉